Dr. Kate Truitt & Associates

 By Dr. Kate Truitt

 Have you heard of post-traumatic growth?
 It might sound like a strange term at first.
 Post-traumatic implies something traumatic happened, and growth suggests improvement.
 But don’t worry, it doesn’t mean our trauma symptoms are growing.
 Instead, it means we are becoming stronger, wiser, and more powerful because of what happened.
 I like to call this the Phoenix process.
-Just as the mythical Phoenix burns up in flames and rises again from its ashes, we too can rise from our difficulties stronger and more resilient.
+Just as the mythical Phoenix burns up in flames and rises again from its ashes, we too can rise from our difficulties stronger, wiser, and more resilient.

 What is Post-Traumatic Growth?